kubernetes-sigs/azuredisk-csi-driver/deploy/example/cloning/README.md

 outfile
 ```

-### Use volume cloning to create a new disk with different sku
+### Use volume cloning to copy a new disk with different sku
->  disk sku could be from LRS to ZRS, standard to premium, while it does not support cross region or cross zone
+>  disk sku change could be from LRS to ZRS, standard to premium, while it does not support cross region or cross zone

  - Delete existing storage class referenced by source disk PVC
  - Create a new storage class with desired `skuName` value
+ - Make sure your original disk is not in writing state
  - Follow steps above to create a new cloned PVC with new sku.